janssen-io/blog/content/blog/azure/static-web-apps-with-azure-devops/part-1/index.md

 ## Solution
 The website we will create will be a simple 'Hello World'-type website; A single html page with a contact form.
 For a more complex front-end, I suggest starting with the tutorials on [Microsoft Docs](https://docs.microsoft.com/en-us/azure/static-web-apps/deploy-nextjs).

-Our website will be hosted on _example.com_ with an API at _example.com/api/sendMail_.
+Our website will be hosted on _www.example.com_ with an API at _www.example.com/api/sendMail_.
-The pipeline will first create the resource in a resource group, including the domain, and then deploy the code.
-Finally it will update our DNS records to allow Azure to verify that we own the domain.
+The pipeline will first create the resource in a resource group, setup the domain and then deploy the code.

 ## Repository structure
 Let's start with the code for our little website.